 All stamping agents and Other Tobacco Products distributors selling Roll-Your-Own Tobacco are also required to file a monthly report, Form AG-1 or AG-2, with the Office of the Attorney General.
 Forms and additional information can be found on the Office of the Attorney General website.

-Cigarette stamps may be purchased from the Department by completing Form TT-2, Order for Virginia Cigarette Tax Stamps.
-Present the completed form with your payment to the Fiscal Office at 1957 Westmoreland Street, Richmond (Google map).
+Cigarette stamps may be purchased from us by completing Form TT-2, Order for Virginia Cigarette Tax Stamps.
+Present the completed form with your payment to the Fiscal Office at 1957 Westmoreland Street, Richmond, VA.
 Stamps are also available for purchase from the Treasurer's Office of the following localities:

 - City of Bristol